If you have any kind of health issue, please pay attention to the role of your digestive system (even if it feels unrelated to your problem).

 How can you improve your digestion?

 Take your time to look at and smell your food before you start eating.
 As mentioned above, this stimulates the production of your gastric juices in readiness for food and therefore supports the breakdown of food.
+It helps if you are involved in meal preparation.

 Enjoy some bitter foods before and with your meal